 Helen served as a Councillor with the City of Whitehorse from 2005, retiring in 2016; she also served as mayor 2008/9.
 In 2016 she stepped down as secretary of the Victorian Branch after serving in that capacity for 6 years and was awarded a Life membership for her service.
 She is now the Victorian treasurer and accepted the new position of Executive Officer there.

 In April 2017 she was again seconded for the position of National Secretary, for a further two year term.

-Alwyn has been a Councillor with Waratah-Wynyard Council since 2002, and is the Tasmanian delegate to the Board.
-She is also the current President of the National Rural Women's Coalition.
+Alwyn served as a Councillor with Waratah-Wynyard Council from 2002 to 2018, and is the Tasmanian delegate to the Board.
+She served as President of the National Rural Women's Coalition from 2016-2018.
 In April 2017 she was re-elected as National Treasurer for a further two year term.

 Marianne was elected to Shellharbour City council and Deputy Mayor in 2011; in 2012 she was elected Mayor and re-elected Mayor every year since.
 Re-elected to council in September 2017, she is the current Mayor.

 Prior to Council, Marianne represented the state seat of Illawarra in the NSW Parliament from 1999 to 2007.
 During that time she held various positions on Joint Standing Committees including the Regulation Review Committee, and the Staysafe Committee, and was Chairperson of the Electoral Matters Committee.

 Marianne is the current President of ALGWA (NSW Branch), Director of Civic Risk Mutual West, and Director of Mutual Management Services.

 Marianne is passionate about supporting women in Local Government.